 If you happen to be the perpetrator of adult bullying, it's critical for you to know that what you are doing is not OK.
 Regardless of what your reasons or motivations may be, targeting someone and mistreating them is never an appropriate course of action.
 What you are doing is hurting another human being.
 If you are bullying someone, the first thing you should do is immediately stop what you are doing.

 The compulsion to bully others is very troubling and disturbing.
 This could be a sign of an unresolved, underlying issue or a problem that is happening in your personal life.
 Regardless of the problem, becoming an adult bully is never OK or acceptable.
 For this reason, you might consider working with a professional therapist.
-A mental health therapist can truly help you heal as an individual and deal with your problems that may be causing you to lash out at others.
+A mental health therapist can truly help you heal as an individual and deal with the problems that may be causing you to lash out at others.

 Online Therapy WithBetterHelp